top of page

 Desktop website layout for a luxury beauty brand showing structured grid, rounded content modules, and defined hierarchy.

-5. Physical Environment Alignment
+5. Physical environment alignment

 The spa environment followed the same documented rules: